 Kinect was giving very noisy pointclouds.
 Later we learnt it was due to the Halogen lamps which emit IR.
 Our Kinect was 2 - using Time of Flight instead of structured light which was more immune.

-We finally got it up and running early in the morning.
+We finally got our system up and running in the early hours of the final event.

 Due to an error, we were giving the wrong JSON file.
 So we had to run twice.
 First time, we stowed 7 items we got 88.
 Second item, we stored 8 items but misidentified one, fetching us 77.